leslierere/leetcode_with_python/knowledge.md

 #### indicator function

 In [mathematics](https://en.wikipedia.org/wiki/Mathematics), an **indicator function** or a **characteristic function** is a [function](https://en.wikipedia.org/wiki/Function_(mathematics)) defined on a [set](https://en.wikipedia.org/wiki/Set_(mathematics)) *X* that indicates membership of an [element](https://en.wikipedia.org/wiki/Element_(mathematics)) in a [subset](https://en.wikipedia.org/wiki/Subset) *A* of *X*, having the value 1 for all elements of *A* and the value 0 for all elements of *X* not in *A*.
 It is usually denoted by a symbol 1 or *I*, sometimes in boldface or [blackboard boldface](https://en.wikipedia.org/wiki/Blackboard_bold), with a subscript specifying the subset.

+## Notion

+### Signature

+Two functions have the same signature if their input types and order are the same and their output types are the same.